pywbem/pywbemtools/docs/development.rst

    bring their own Python, so double check that the active Python environment is the one you want to use.

-5. Install the prerequsites for pywbemtools development.
+5. Install the prerequisites for pywbemtools development.
    This will install Python packages into the active Python environment, and OS-level packages: